Skip to main content

 StageWhat it doesWhy it matters

-SmartChunkSemantic chunking that respects breakpoint boundaries — sentences, sections, code blocks.Naive fixed-window chunking splits ideas across chunks and tanks retrieval quality.
+SmartChunkSemantic chunking that respects breakpoint boundaries: sentences, sections, code blocks.Fixed-window chunking can split related context across chunks, which can reduce retrieval precision and answer quality.
 SmartChunk preserves meaning.

 Hybrid searchBM25 + dense retrieval, blended at query time, with metadata filters applied before generation.Lexical catches exact terms (model numbers, error codes).
 Dense catches paraphrase.
 Filters narrow the search space before scoring.

 CitationsEvery retrieved chunk travels with its source document, offset, and score.The generated answer points back at the document the LLM grounded on.
-No "trust me" hallucinations.
+Citations let users inspect the retrieved sources used to ground the answer.

 For deep configuration, see Hybrid search, Reranking, Citations, and Chunking strategies.